PostsecondaryResources for students, parents, counselors, and educators that provide information about preparing for and gaining admission to college.

 A policy making and deliberative body that is the programmatic arm of the California Education Round Table.

-Additional resources that provide students, parents, counselors, and educators with information on preparing for and gaining admission to college, can be viewed on the CDE External Resources Web page.
+Additional resources that provide students, parents, counselors, and educators with information on preparing for and gaining admission to college, can be viewed on the California Department of Education External Resources web page.